Emtiaz-ahmed-13/Emtiaz-ahmed-13/README.md

 ## 👨‍💻 About Me

-I'm EMTIAZ AHMED, a passionate developer with two decades of experience in building computer programs and mentoring others in their development journey.
+I'm EMTIAZ AHMED, a passionate developer  in building computer programs and mentoring others in their development journey.
 I love creating innovative solutions and sharing knowledge with the community.

 ### 🎯 What I Do